RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 The software will only accept this request if the object in the message is exactly the same as the one in the database which is to be deleted.
 When comparing the versions, white space characters are not considered.
 If you query the database for an object to delete so that you get the exact copy of the object, you should make sure to use the "-B" query flag.
 Otherwise you will get a filtered object that will not pass the identical check.
 The delete operation will fail if the object to be deleted is referenced from any other object in the database.

 This pseudo attribute applies to one object only in an update message.
 It must be a part of the object in the update message that is to be deleted.
-It can be added at any point within the object or immediately <font color="green"> before or </font>after the object. <font color="green">It cannot be placed before the object (this would result in the object not being recognised by the database software as a valid type).</font>
+It can be added at any point within the object or immediately before or after the object.

 Objects can still be deleted from the database even if they are not syntactically correct.
 This allows for old objects to be deleted long after the syntax has been changed.